1926. In 2012, named for James W. 'Bill' Heavener, an alumnus whose generous gift benefits the school.

 Minors in business administration (for nonbusiness majors only), entrepreneurship, information systems, and real estate and a certificate in retailing leadership are available to undergraduate students.

-The Warrington College of Business offers the following combined-degree and one-year master's programs:
+The Warrington College of Business offers the following combination-degree and one-year master's programs:

 - Master of Arts in Business Administration: major in International Business (MAIB),